OnePageCRM/OnePageCRM.github.io/_posts/2019-03-05-weve-got-swagger.md

 Using Swagger we were able to solve the two biggest problems with our old documentation, and it has helped us reduce a lot of the difficulty and time-consuming nature of maintaining great API documentation.

 The definition of our API now lives within its own completely separate project and [repository][6]{:target="_blank"}.
-Our [developer site][7]{:target="_blank"} (which hosts the docs) is configured to fetch the documentation from this separate repo, and present it with all the correct formatting and styling etc.
+Our [developer site][7]{:target="_blank"} (which hosts the docs) is configured to fetch the documentation from this separate repo, and presents it with all the correct formatting and styling etc.

 <br>